transdigiware/blockchain/howto/ibp-v2-deploy-iks.md

 ## Updating the Kubernetes version of your cluster
 {: #ibp-v2-deploy-iks-updating-kubernetes}

-If you use an existing Kubernetes cluster on {{site.data.keyword.cloud_notm}}, ensure that it is running Kubernetes v1.14-v1.17.
+If you use an existing {{site.data.keyword.cloud_notm}} Kubernetes service cluster, ensure that it is running Kubernetes v1.14-v1.17.

-For information about updating an OpenShift cluster, see [Updating clusters](https://docs.openshift.com/container-platform/4.3/updating/updating-cluster-between-minor.html){: external}.

 You can check the Kubernetes version of your cluster in the [Kubernetes clusters page](https://cloud.ibm.com/kubernetes/clusters){: external} on {{site.data.keyword.cloud_notm}}, which lists all your clusters in a table.